 Jeff Watkins is an accomplished sax player, engineer and producer.
 He spent twelve years leading the James Brown Band, including Brown’s induction into the Rock’n’Roll Hall of Fame.
 He also worked for six years with Joss Stone as her producer, engineer, and bandleader.

-Their upcoming release, Ouroboros, is an all-original studio album that characterizes the band’s sound and places them in a class of their own.
+The band’s third and most recent recording, Ouroboros, is an all-original studio album that characterizes the band’s sound and places them in a class of their own.
 Putting a contemporary twist on the funk, rock, and R&B traditions of New Orleans music, this album is like taking a wild ride through they city’s musical history in a brand new vehicle.
-Ouroboros will be released on Louisiana Red Hot Records and distributed by E-1 in October of 2014 and will give the band their first shot at a national marketing campaign – including a radio push for their first single “Soothe Me,” written by Mr. Eckert.
-As always, the band will continue to keep the hot in support of the new release.
+Ouroboros was released in October 2014 on Louisiana Red Hot Records and received rave reviews from the press and substantial airplay on syndicated blues radio.

 Photos © Denise Pilar Yver 2013